Foxnet: Development and launch

-On September 6, 1990, Fox reached an agreement with Tele-Communications Inc. – at the time, the nation's largest cable operator – in which TCI systems in certain markets would become charter affiliates of a cable-only version of the network, breaking the traditional method of broadcast networks offering their programming to over-the-air television stations that distribute content to local cable systems.
+On September 6, 1990, Fox reached an agreement with Tele-Communications Inc. – at the time, the nation's largest cable operator – in which TCI systems in certain markets would become charter affiliates of a cable-only version of the network, breaking the traditional method of broadcast networks offering their programming to over-the-air television stations that distribute their signals and content to local cable systems.
 John C. Malone, then the chief executive officer of TCI, referred to the agreement as "precedent setting" since it allowed TCI systems to obtain "network affiliate status" in places where Fox programming was not available.
 When it launched, Fox charged smaller cable providers that agreed to carry Foxnet a flat annual carriage fee of $100, instead of the monthly fees traditionally charged by other broadcast and cable channels; in turn, TCI agreed to pay Fox a subscriber fee of 6¢ per month, a precursor to the reverse compensation revenue model that Fox and other broadcast networks would adopt for their conventional stations by the early 2000s.

 Foxnet launched on June 6, 1991, originally maintaining an 18-hour daily schedule (from 6:00 a.m. to 1:00 a.m.
 Eastern and Pacific Time).
 The service maintained a master schedule of programs intended for broadcast syndication from various distributors (some sourced from then-sister company 20th Television) and brokered programming to pad out its broadcast day outside of Fox programming hours, utilizing a general entertainment format similar to that of the parent network's broadcast stations during that timeframe.
 (At the time Foxnet debuted, Fox only offered a limited schedule of prime time programs—two hours Thursday through Saturday, and four hours on Sundays—and the nascent Fox Kids block, then consisting of a three-hour Saturday morning lineup as well as a single half-hour program each weekday.)
-FoxNet's inaugural schedule consisted mostly of theatrical and made-for-TV movies, and reruns of classic and obscure television series from the 1960s, 1970s and 1980s (such as The Ann Sothern Show, Husbands, Wives & Lovers, The Felony Squad and Peyton Place); separate national advertising airing within syndicated programs and local ad slots during Fox network shows mainly consisted per inquiry ads and public service announcements in its early years.
+Foxnet's inaugural schedule consisted mostly of theatrical and made-for-TV movies, and reruns of classic and obscure television series from the 1960s, 1970s and 1980s (such as The Ann Sothern Show, Husbands, Wives & Lovers, The Felony Squad and Peyton Place); separate national advertising airing within syndicated programs and local ad slots during Fox network shows mainly consisted per inquiry ads and public service announcements in its early years.